Arras-class aviso: Design and development

-The Arras-class were armed with two single 138 mm/55 Modèle 1910 guns in unshielded mounts mounted at the bow and stern.
+The Arras class were armed with two single 138 mm/55 Modèle 1910 guns in unshielded mounts with wide broadside arcs, located fore and aft of the amidships island where they could be disguised as cargo-handling booms until brought into action against a submarine (the submarine's easiest attack angle would place it naturally on broadside to the aviso, obviating the need for heavy bow fire).
 Secondary armament consisted of a single 75 mm/62.5 Modèle 1908 gun on a central high-angled mount as anti-aircraft artillery.
 Initially armed with four single 8 mm/80 Modèle 1914 machine guns, these were later replaced with four single 13.2 mm/76 Modèle 1929 machine guns.
 Some ships were briefly armed with two single 145 mm/48.5 Modèle 1916 Army-pattern guns.